Urban warfare: First Chechen War

 In the long term, the Russians brought in more infantry and began a systematic advance through the city, house by house and block by block, with dismounted Russian infantry moving in support of armour.
 In proactive moves, the Russians started to set up ambush points of their own and then move armour towards them to lure the Chechen combat groups into ambushes.

-As with the Soviet tank crews in Berlin in 1945, who attached bedsprings to the outside of their turrets to reduce the damage done by German panzerfausts, some of the Russian armour was fitted quickly with a cage of wire mesh mounted some 25–30 centimetres away from the hull armour to defeat the shaped charges of the Chechen RPGs.
+As with the Soviet tank crews in Berlin in 1945, who attached bedsprings to the outside of their turrets to reduce the damage done by German panzerfausts, some of the Russian armour was fitted quickly with a cage of wire mesh mounted some 25–30 centimetres or 10–12 inches away from the hull armour to defeat the shaped charges of the Chechen RPGs.

 Operation Defensive Shield

 Operation Defensive Shield was a counter-terrorism military operation conducted by the Israel Defense Forces in April 2002 as a response to a wave of suicide bombings by Palestinian factions which claimed the lives of hundreds of Israeli civilians.
+It was in part characterized by alleged usage of human shields by both IDF and Palestinian militants.

 The two major battles were held in Nablus and Jenin.

 In Nablus, the Paratroopers Brigade and the Golani Brigade, backed by reservist armour force and combat engineers with armoured Caterpillar D9 bulldozers, entered to Nablus, killing 70 militants and arresting hundreds, while sustaining only one fatality.
-The forces deployed many small teams, advancing in non-linear manner from many directions, utilising snipers and air support.
+The forces deployed many small teams, advancing in non-linear manner from many directions, using snipers and air support.
 The battle ended quickly with a decisive Israeli victory.

 In Jenin the battle was much harder and fierce.
 Unlike in Nablus, the forces who fought in Jenin were mainly reserve forces.
 The Palestinian militants booby-trapped the city and the refugee camp with thousands of explosive charges, some were very large and most were concealed in houses and on the streets.
 After 13 Israeli soldiers were killed in an ambush combined with booby traps, snipers and suicide bombers, the IDF changed its tactics from slow advancing infantry soldiers backed by attack helicopters to a heavy use of armoured bulldozers.
 The heavily armoured bulldozers began by clearing booby traps and ended with razing many houses, mainly in the center of the refugee camp.
 The armoured bulldozers were unstoppable and impervious to Palestinian attacks and by razing booby-trapped houses and buildings which used as gun posts they forced the militants in Jenin to surrender.
 In total, 56 Palestinians and 23 Israeli soldiers were killed in the battle of Jenin.

-In total, Operation Defensive Shield was considered an Israeli victory and a turning-point in the Second Intifada.
-Although the suicide bombings did not stop completely, their number decreased sharply.
-Israel continued in daily military raids onto Palestinian cities and towns to arrest militants and destroy terror facilities.